RunReveal

 We also offer two extra fields to specify which sources this rule applies to sourcenames and sourcetypes.

 sourcenames is a string array where you can list the unique names of your sources that you want this rule to evaluate on.
-This is useful if you have multiple sources with the same type (like a cloudtrail source for different environments) but only want a detection to run for your 'prod-cloudtrail' source.
+This is useful if you have multiple sources with the same type (like a cloudtrail source for different environments) but only want a detection to run for your 'prod-cloudtrail' source. sourcenames corresponds to the Name: listed in the source tile and on the edit source page.

 sourcetypes is also a string array where you can list multiple source types that the detection should match against.
-This can be useful if you want the same detection rule to match on different source types.
+This can be useful if you want the same detection rule to match on different source types. sourcetypes corresponds to the Type: listed in the source tile.

 Sigma provided fields